irahrosete/irahrosete/README.md

 #### I'm Irah.

-I'm a developer in the making currently enrolled in the Flex Track Bootcamp at [Coder Academy](https://coderacademy.edu.au/).
+I'm a graduate of the flex track coding bootcamp at [Coder Academy](https://coderacademy.edu.au/).
+I have recently transitioned from a career in the financial services industry into software engineering.
-I'm an analyst by trade looking to transition to web and software development.

 I'm a lover of design, process and coffee :coffee:.

 In my spare time, I dabble with graphic design and digital illustration.
 Check out some of my work [here](https://www.instagram.com/ir.dsgns/).